aarongustafson/aaron-gustafson.com/src/posts/2023-03-06-a-tab-interface-before-its-time.md

 </div>
 ```

-You would use JavaScript to update the cone to turn it into a tabbed interface:
+You would use JavaScript to update the code to turn it into a tabbed interface:

 ```js
 window.addEventListener('domready',function(){